Ruben Barrales: Early life and education

-Barrales is the son of Mexican immigrants from Mexico City, Mexico, and was raised in Redwood City, California.
+Ruben Barrales was born on April 14, 1962.
+He is the son of Mexican immigrants from Mexico City, Mexico, and was raised in Redwood City, California.
 His father owned a roofing company.
 His father was paralyzed from a fall from a roof during a roofing job during Ruben's youth.

-He attended Nativity Catholic School in Menlo Park, California and graduated from Junípero Serra High School (San Mateo, California) in 1980.
+He attended Nativity Catholic School in Menlo Park, California and graduated from Junípero Serra High School in San Mateo, California in 1980.
 He graduated from the University of California, Riverside with a BA in political science in administrative studies.